1n0r1/airglow-controller/README.md

 `sudo mkdir /mnt/data` to create a directory to mount the drive to

-`sudo mount /dev/nvme0n1p2 /mnt/data` to mount the drive
+`sudo mount /dev/nvme0n1p2 /mnt/data` to mount the drive, replace with correct name

 Add to `/etc/fstab` this line so it is mounted at startup, replace with actual UUID